How to travel cheap and handle problems

 How to handle the incessant vendor problem

-We prefer to give ‘help’ to people we come to know and befriend through our slow travel, or give to local charities, or even Kiva.org – a lending site we have plugged many times before.
+We prefer to give ‘help’ to people we come to know and befriend through our slow travel, or give to local charities, or even Kiva.org – a micro-lending organization we have plugged many times before.

 Ellen buys dolls from a street vendor in Cabo San Lucas, Mexico, because cheap travel doesn't have to cut out dignified charity.